 You trade in practised smiles and forced enthusiasm but at home, things are as draughty as a house on a hill.
 Underneath the surface, you are dying to break through and take a big gulp of air.
 Feel the sun on your face, let it tingle your skin.
 Feel your lungs burn so good it reminds you you’re alive.
 You’re breathing.
 There’s energy bursting through you.
 You are a sentient being.
 But you don’t.
 You settle for the occasional spray of spit on your face.
 It’s not that bad.
 It’s not his fault.
 Pfft!

 Or, if you’re like me, you tread up and make that burning, sputtering exit out of that death trap.
-And one day not long afterward, you make your way to a shindig much like the one I’m at.
+And one day not long afterwards, you make your way to a shindig much like the one I’m at.
 Everything you do now is a result of conscious thought with a dash of reckless abandon to the flow of the universe.
 You are a grown woman.
 A woman on the prowl.

 I’m not sure how he comes to be sitting on my left.
 He’s put some thought into his appearance, but not so much that I suspect he’s vain.
 I’m not the only one who’s noticed him sitting over there with that big dick energy.
 Looking at home with himself.
 Exuding the kind of confidence only men who know where to find the clit have.
-There are other wasps swarming, waving their big behinds in his face.
+Other wasps are swarming, waving their big behinds in his face.
 He tenses and inches away.
 I make eye contact and smile knowingly.
 Now we’ve shared a moment in time that only we are aware of.
 I raise my glass to him and watch for his response.
 He does a thing with his shirt collar that’s supposed to mask him blushing.
 Ha-ha!
 Him.
 He’s the one I’m taking home tonight.
 Let the games begin!

 He says, “It’s getting a little wild in here.”